Call4Cloud | MMP-C | Autopilot | Device Preparation

 6. Windows 10 Enterprise vs Windows 11 Pro/Enterprise

-Changing or removing that BlockNonAdminUserInstall from the CIS baseline does resolve the problem but why isn’t this issue occurring on Windows 10 or Windows 11 Pro devices?
+Changing or removing BlockNonAdminUserInstall from the CIS baseline resolves the problem, but why does this issue not occur on Windows 10 or Windows 11 Pro devices?

 Let’s start by looking again at the AppManager.js file in the cloudexperiencehost folder and comparing the Windows 10 and 11 versions.